 The communist movement in Germany grew significantly over the war period, partly because of the war itself.
 Within the SPD, there was a faction that disagreed with the war, seeing it as an imperialist enterprise.
 This faction also believed, contrarily to the SPD, in the need for revolutionary methods to achieve better living conditions.
 This led to a split between this faction and the SPD, from which the Spartacus League resulted.

 It was under these circumstances that, on the 9th of November in Berlin, Karl Liebknecht, co-leader of the Spartacus League, proclaimed a communist republic, which was directly opposed to Scheidemann’s and Ebert’s government.
 However, because they quickly sided with the army, Ebert and the SPD had the upper hand in this conflict and, in the following winter of 1918-1919, crushed the communist revolution.
-Karl Liebknecht and Rosa Luxembourg, leaders of the newly formed KPD (Communist Party of Germany), were murdered by a paramilitary militia, the Freikorps, in January 1919.
+Karl Liebknecht and Rosa Luxemburg, leaders of the newly formed KPD (Communist Party of Germany), were murdered by a paramilitary militia, the Freikorps, in January 1919.

 The violent repression of the communist movement led to a very early and stark division between the main left-wing parties, the SPD and the KPD.
 This significant fragmentation on the left may have helped the rise of fascism and right-wing extremism.
-After 1919, the KPD became increasingly extremist, going beyond what Liebknecht and Luxembourg had envisioned.
+After 1919, the KPD became increasingly extremist, going beyond what Liebknecht and Luxemburg had envisioned.
 The left was, then, significantly fragmented and weakened, as well as incapable of coming together to stop the rise of fascism, as happened in other European countries.

 In February 1919, the national assembly met in Weimar, and Ebert was elected president of the newly formed republic.
 It wasn’t until August that the republic properly began, after the promulgation of the Weimar Constitution.
 This constitution conferred the president considerable power, a factor that would later play a role in Hitler’s rise to power.